Is 60 the New 40?

 In general, she says, people who are approaching their retirement years today are more active in managing their health and finances than their parents and grandparents were during the same stage of their lives.

-Here are five tips to help baby boomers optimize their lives as they reach and surpass the age of 60:
+Here are five tips to help baby boomers optimize their lives as they reach and pass the age of 60:

 Get connected.
-The world is embracing the latest communications technologies and so should you, suggests Bender.
+The world is embracing the latest communications technologies and so should you, Ms. Bender suggests.

 “People want to stay in touch with their grandchildren and today, social media like Facebook is the way to do it,” she says.
 “Your computer and iPhone are connections to the outside world, whether you live in your home or in an assisted living community.”